 This two-page document provides over 100 regularly-used, non-word syllables used in English.
 Knowing these common word parts or "chunks" can improve students' accurate recognition and decoding of multi-syllable words.
 The list is from THE SOURCE: A Curriculum Guide for Reading Mentors (see full description and download link below), which also includes other ideas for teaching syllables and the 322 Most Common Syllables in the 5000 Most Frequent English Words!

-NEW [updated Feb.2016] Common alphabetics instructional challenges and solutions developed by Minnesota STARs and Trainers.
+NEW [updated July 2017] Common alphabetics instructional challenges and solutions developed by Minnesota STARs and Trainers.

 This handout describes what STAR/EBRI volunteers “need to know” about evidence-based and explicit alphabetics instruction.
 It also provides a routine for teaching the English letter-sound-syllable patterns that will help students read and spell words alone and in text.